 What beers should I expect?

-Expect diverse offerings -- rare, cask, barrel-aged, experimental, new releases, seasonals and more.
+Expect diverse offerings -- rare, barrel-aged, experimental, cask, new releases, seasonals and more.
 Listings usually provide details about who is participating and special beers that are being highlighted.
 Since events are constantly being added, and updated, check back often.
 Your best bet is to create an account and favorite the posts you want to keep track of.
-Also, world-famous Pliny the Younger returns as a draft offering in 2022, so will likely be featured at a host of SF Beer Week events across the Bay Area -- or get it at the source from Russian River Brewing Co., either the Windsor brewery or the Santa Rosa brewpub, between Feb.
-4-17 -- click here for details.
+Also, world-famous Pliny the Younger returns as a draft offering in 2022, so will likely be featured at a host of SF Beer Week events across the Bay Area track details here.

 What does it cost?